shawngraham/obsidian-student-starter-vault/0 getting started/Configuring the similar notes template.md

 ## Enjoy

-Now, on an open note (at the cursor) you can select the `<%` button from the toolbar, choose `related` and select whichever file in your vault you want to find similar notes for.
+Now, with Obsidian open on a note of interest, put your cursor at the end of the note and select the `<%` button from the toolbar.
+Choose `related` and select whichever file in your vault you want to find similar notes for.

 Caveat: I haven't tested this on a windows machine yet, June 19 2021.